BrooksWatson717/Rhyme-Detector/README.md

 All three .py files must be in the same directory.
 I don't know how to create a folder on github.
 To use it, run the LyricFinderGUI.py file

+# If anyone could figure out how to highlight the vowels in words with multiple vowels please let me know how

 Here are a couple examples of what the output looks like:

 # "Halftime" by Nas (Verse 1)